 Once you've resolved a requester's support issue, you change the ticket status to Solved, using the Submit button as described above.
 This should mean that you're done with the ticket and that the requester is satisfied with the resolution you provided.
 However, a requester can reopen the ticket after it has been set to Solved just by responding back and adding a new comment.
 For example, perhaps the requester disagrees that their support issue was resolved or that something new occurred that invalidates the fix.

 An administrator creates automations and determines just how long tickets remain in the solved state before they are closed.
 The default automation setting is that a ticket is closed automatically four days after it has been solved.
 If an administrator deactivates the automations that close tickets, the tickets will be closed automatically 28 days after they're solved.
-This 28-day rule is an inborn system ticket rule that can't be changed.
+This 28-day rule is a native system ticket rule that can't be changed.
 This means that any business rules created to close tickets after longer than 28 days won't be honored.

 To manually change ticket to Closed, you can create a trigger as a workaround (see How can I manually close a ticket? in our Support tech notes).